-I have read and understand Parts I - V and Appendices A & P of the 2012-13 Test Administration Manual, as well as all appendices pertaining to each mode and subject assessment which I will be administering (checked below).
-I have received 2012-13 Test Administration and Security Training.
+I have read and understand Parts I - V and Appendices A & O of the 2013-14 Test Administration Manual, as well as all appendices pertaining to each mode and subject assessment which I will be administering (checked below).
+I have received Test Administration and Security Training for the current school year.